CycleCloudCommunity/cyclecloud_arm/README.md

 2. An SSH key

     - An SSH key is needed to log into the CycleCloud VM and clusters
+    - Specifcy a SSH public key, and that will be used in all CycleCloud Clusters as well as the application server.
     - See [section below](#trouble-with-ssh) for instructions on creating an SSH key if you do not have one.

 ## Deploying Azure CycleCloud